The Protected Disclosures Act

 The Act further indicates that the purpose of the legislation is:

 - To protect employees and workers who blow the whistle;

 - To provide for remedies for whistle blowers against certain occupational detriment;

 - To provide procedures for whistle blowers to disclose information of improprieties in a responsible manner;

 - To create a culture facilitating the disclosure of information by employees and workers relating to criminal and other irregular conduct in the workplace in a responsible manner; and

 - To promote the eradication of criminal and other irregular conduct in the public and private sectors.

 Disclaimer: The content in this overview of key aspects of The Protected Disclosures Act as amended is for informational purposes only and does not constitute legal advice.
 Always consult an employment law attorney to obtain advice with respect to any aspect of this legislation.

 "Promoting Ethics & Honesty in your organisation"

-Protecting Whistleblowers for over 18 years.
-Certified member of the Ethics Institute.
-Global footprint in over 25 countries.
+Protecting Whistleblowers for over 19 years.
+Certified by the Ethics Institute.
+Global footprint in over 30 countries.
 Most experienced independent hotline service provider.
 Experienced in taking over existing hotlines.